DylMaurel/MyRPGPrototype/README.md

 entities only having a single attack, and damage calculations are simple and not left to chance.

 Example of question-and-answer dialogue:

 ![dialogue-screenshot](projectInfo/dialogueScreenshot.png)

-Example of an attack in combat:
+Example of an attack in combat.
+(This gif may take a moment to load):

 ![combat-example-gif](projectInfo/combatAttack.gif)